Lachee/discord-php-kiss/README.md

 A Keep It Simple Stupid approach of Discord and PHP.
 This library is minimal and only has 2 files, one for requests with a bot token and the other for oauth2.

+**This is not best practice!**
+This is just a quick dirty example to get you started with implementing your own oAuth2 flow with Discord.
+It does work and meet all the API requirements, but it doesnt support ratelimits and is a pure functional style of PHP.

 ## discord_curl.php
 This is the core file that is required.
 It creates a simple wrapper around the cURL and provides a clearer way to create requests to the Discord API.